boundaryissues/boundaryissues/README.md

 Meta data and high level issues for openpolygons

-Look at the wiki and the issues.
+Look at the [wiki](https://github.com/openpolygons/openpolygons/wiki) and the [issues](https://github.com/openpolygons/openpolygons/issues) to see more about the project and what we're working on.